inventree/InvenTree.github.io/part_stock.md

 title: Part Stock
 ---

-The *Part Stock* view shows all the stock items for the selected *Part*.
+The *Part Stock* tab shows all the stock items for the selected *Part*.
 The user can quickly determine how many parts are in stock, where they are located, and the status of each *Stock Item*.

 ## Functions